 ARTIST

 Since I was very young, I have sort of channeled songs, not even knowing what I had written right after writing it.
 It's always been hard to keep up with the flow.
-It gets captured in a matter of minutes on napkins, menus etc. and I usually find them days later in my pockets.
+It gets captured in a matter of minutes on napkins, menus, phone notes, phone recorder, etc. and I usually find days, weeks or months later and barely recall even writing the lyrics or melodies.
 Then I stick up a mike and cut them as fast as possible and move on.
+This approach gives me a better shot at keeping up with the flow, though I'm probably still a hundred pages of something behind.
+I hope the listener finds the over-all vibe of the recordings to at least be fresh, though imperfect, as a result of spontaneous lack of worry with perfection in the music production.
+If the songs don't speak for themselves, that's their problem.

 Thanks and take care,